sxalisa003-alt/Amazon_Sales/README.md

 Using Excel PowerPivot, a data model was created to connect the different summary tables, allowing slicers to filter multiple visuals and support interactive analysis.
 The process concluded with the development of an interactive dashboard designed to highlight key performance drivers and answer the project's main business questions.

+## DASHBOARD

 ## Executive Summary Insights
 ###### Check the dashboard above for reference.

 #### Overall Business Performance
-* Total Revenue Generated: $9 882 00,22
+* Total Revenue Generated: $9 882 00,44
 * Total Order Volume: 14 999
 * Total Units Sold: 45 306
 * Average Rating: 2,99

 #### Product Category Performance
-* Leading Category in Revenue Generated: Electronics
+* Leading Category in Revenue Generation: Electronics at $801 318,61
-* Leading Category in Order Volume: Fashion
+* Leading Category in Units Sold: Fashion at $7 678
-* Leading Category in Average Ratings: Books & Beauty
+* Leading Category in Average Ratings: Books at 3,01
 ##### Insight
 A category can generate the most revenue without having the highest units sold or average rating.
-This suggests that revenue is heavily influenced by product pricing or product mix rather than sales volume or customer ratings.
+This suggests that revenue is heavily influenced by the pricing of products or product mix rather than sales volume or customer ratings.
-All categories show a relatively small gap in revenue, sales volume, or ratings, indicating a balanced performance across the categories.
-This balance in performance may reduce revenue risk by preventing overdependence on a single product category.
+All categories show a relatively small gap in revenue, units sold, or ratings, indicating a balanced performance across the categories, which may reduce revenue risk by preventing overdependence on a single category.

 #### Regional Performance Analysis
+* Leading Region in Revenue Distribution: Middle East at $1 202 154,5
+* Leading Region in Order Volume: Middle East at 3804
+* Leading Region in Total Customer Reviews submitted: Middle East at 943371
 ##### Insight
-The Middle East emerges as the strongest performing region, leading across all key performance indicators, including revenue, order volume, ratings, and review count.
-North America maintains a consistent rank second across all measures, while Europe and Asia remain competitive in the third and fourth positions.
+The Middle East emerges as the strongest performing region, leading across all key performance indicators, including revenue, order volume, and review count.
+North America consistently ranks second across all measures, while Europe and Asia remain competitive in the third and fourth positions.
-The small performance gaps between Europe and Asia suggest a competitive regional landscape where relatively small performance improvements could influence ranking positions.
-This may indicate potential growth opportunities in these regions.
+The small performance gaps between Europe and Asia suggest a competitive regional landscape where relatively small performance improvements could influence ranking positions, indicating potential growth opportunities in both regionsns.

 #### Seasonal Performance
 ##### Insight
-Seasonal analysis shows relatively consistent performance across product categories in both years, with Summer and Autumn generally generating the highest revenue and order activity.
+Seasonal analysis shows relatively consistent performance across product categories in both years(2022 and 2023), with Summer and Autumn generally generating the highest revenue and order activity.
 Electronics, Fashion, and Home & Kitchen categories frequently appear among the top contributors across multiple seasons.

-Seasonal analysis supports the stability observed in monthly and MoM performance, showing no dramatic shifts in product category performance across seasons.
-This also suggests that product category performance is not heavily dependent on seasonal shifts but is rather sustained by customer demand.
+Clustering revenue into seasons supports the stability observed in the monthly and month-over-month performance analysis, with no dramatic shifts in product category performance.
+This suggests that product category performance is not heavily dependent on seasonal shifts but is rather sustained by customer demand.

 ### Payment Method